 Features of an RACV personal loan

 Whether it’s a caravan, car, holiday or home improvement, RACV personal loans can be used for a range of purposes.
-RACV offers secured and unsecured fixed-rate personal loans to its members and borrowers who wish to become members.
+RACV provides secured fixed-rate personal loans to its members and borrowers who wish to become members.
 Its loan terms range between one to seven years and have a minimum loan amount of $5,000.

-Some of the main features of an RACV personal loan include no account-keeping fees, easy online application and fast approval within five working hours It’s worth mentioning that borrowers wishing to pay out their personal loan before the term will face a penalty.
+Some of the main features of an RACV personal loan include no account-keeping fees, easy online application and fast approval, often within five working hours.
+It’s worth mentioning that borrowers wishing to pay out their personal loan before the term will face a penalty.
 In some circumstances, there’s no need for a deposit.

 RACV personal loans can be used for a range of different purposes including:

 RACV personal loans – customer service

 Customers looking to contact RACV customer service can do so via: